Alibaba will 'seriously consider' Hong Kong listing, says founder Ma

 Alibaba held its record $25 billion public float in New York in 2014 after Hong Kong, its favored venue, refused to accept its governance structure where a self-selecting group of senior managers control the majority of board appointments.

 Hong Kong is now set to allow dual-class shares under rule changes to be proposed by the city’s stock exchange as it raises the stakes in its battle against New York for blockbuster Chinese initial public offerings.

-Such shares grant differentiated voting rights and underpin the alternative governance and shareholding structures favored by many owners of new age industries such as technology. [nL4N1OF33L]
+Such shares grant differentiated voting rights and underpin the alternative governance and shareholding structures favored by many owners of new age industries such as technology.

 Over $3 billion worth of Alibaba shares were traded on Monday, based on Reuters calculations using NASDAQ data.
 The stock closed at $190.33, with 16.23 million shares traded.